 Why would I want to do this?

-- Both Custom Domains and Custom Mailserver Domains allow you to white-label the platform, going so far as to mask the mail server with your own domain.
+- Both Custom Domain Names and Custom Mailserver Domains allow you to white-label the platform, going so far as to mask the mailserver with your own domain

 - Another common reason for setting up the Custom Mailserver Domain is to align your Return Path/Mail From/SPF domain with your own domain for DMARC.
-With ActiveCampaign, 100% of your messages will pass SPF with our mail server domain by default, but this does not match the domain in your From Address.
+With ActiveCampaign, 100% of your messages will pass SPF with our mailserver domain by default, but this does not match the domain in your From Address.
 Setting up a Custom Mailserver Domain will allow you to align your SPF domain with your From Address domain for DMARC compliance.
+Read more about domain alignment

 Things to keep in mind

 - Neither of these will remove the “via”/”on behalf of” header.
-To hide this, see here.
+To learn how to hide this, visit How to remove the "Send on behalf of" header